gvwilson/sensibleadventures/cloudherd/reboot.md

       - Would have gone off to explore the world if his mother hadn't been sick
       - Never quite got around to it
       - Shows unexpected vulnerability when talking to the soldiers about the world they've seen
-  - Noxy vs. her fear
-    - Realizes with a shock that she's mind-speaking to clouds without touching them
-    - Then tries to convince herself that she's mistaken, because if she's right...
 - plot
   - Fly back to Stale with the wounded and the dead
     - Bonzon giving crisp, unforgiving orders to a placating Dorbu